apify/apify-docs/docs/storage/dataset.md

 You can access a dataset from any [actor]({{@link actors.md}}) or [task]({{@link actors/tasks.md}}) run as long as you know its `name` or `ID`.

-To use a dataset from another run, open it in your actor run using the `Apify` class and the dataset's ID or name.
-Use the `Apify.openDataset([datasetIdOrName])` to [open a dataset](https://sdk.apify.com/docs/api/apify#apifyopendatasetdatasetidorname-options).
+To access a dataset from another run using the Apify SDK, open it using the `Apify.openDataset([datasetIdOrName])` [method](https://sdk.apify.com/docs/api/apify#apifyopendatasetdatasetidorname-options) like you would any other dataset.

+    const otherDataset = await Apify.openDataset('old-dataset');

+To access a dataset using the [JavaScript API client](#javascript-api-client), use the `getOrCreateDataset()` [method](https://docs.apify.com/apify-client-js#ApifyClient-datasets).

+    const otherDataset = await datasets.getOrCreateDataset({
+        datasetName: 'my-dataset',
+    });

+Once you've opened the dataset, read its contents and add new data like you would with a dataset from your current run.

+The same applies for the [Apify API](#apify-api) - you can use [the same endpoints](#apify-api) as you would normally.

+For more information on sharing storages between runs, see the Storage [overview page](https://docs.apify.com/storage/#sharing-storages-between-runs).

 ## Limits